arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterCastExpression(ctx *CastExpressionContext)
     EnterCastExpression is called when production castExpression is entered.

+func (s *BaseArcParserListener) EnterClassDecl(ctx *ClassDeclContext)
+    EnterClassDecl is called when production classDecl is entered.

+func (s *BaseArcParserListener) EnterClassField(ctx *ClassFieldContext)
+    EnterClassField is called when production classField is entered.

+func (s *BaseArcParserListener) EnterClassMember(ctx *ClassMemberContext)
+    EnterClassMember is called when production classMember is entered.

 func (s *BaseArcParserListener) EnterCompilationUnit(ctx *CompilationUnitContext)
     EnterCompilationUnit is called when production compilationUnit is entered.